haverland/Tenth-of-step-of-a-meter-digit/Readme.md

 to fix labels or check the labeling.

-### Pruning and Quantization
+### Quantization

-For using on edgeAI devices the model will be pruned and quantized.
+For using on edgeAI devices the model will be quantized.
 It can be used with Tensorflow light.

 The notebook `make_tflite.ipynb` creates the tflite-model and evaluate the results.
 This are the results of the target edgeAI device.

+### Comparing the different models

+To get a better overview of the different models and their results, the notebook compare_all_tflite.ipynb can be used.

+It can handle classification models with output of 100 classes and the hyprid models with 10 classes too.

+Older models with 11 classes are not comparable.

+It compares two times.
+First with delta +/- 0.1 as ok and the second without any delta.
+It is because the models not reaches >99% accuracy without delta, but in most times with delta=0.1

 ## Versions